 INTRODUCTION

-Endoscopic retrograde cholangiopancreatography (ERCP) in patients with surgically altered anatomy is challenging because of the many alternative techniques with good outcome for different types of reconstruction and the relatively small number of cases.
-But a standard technique has not been established.
+Endoscopic retrograde cholangiopancreatography (ERCP) in patients with surgically altered anatomy is challenging because of the availability of many alternative techniques with good outcome for different types of reconstruction and the relatively small number of cases.
+A standard technique, however, has not been established.
 All available procedures require a surgeon with extensive experience performing ERCP in patients with normal anatomy to increase the technical and clinical success rates in patients with altered anatomy.
 The three main challenges in performing these procedures are how to access the afferent limb and reach the ampulla or biliopancreatoenteric anastomosis in different types of altered anatomy, how to cannulate the bile duct or pancreatic duct in the new anatomical orientation after surgery, and how to perform diagnostic and therapeutic interventions.
 The optimal endoscopic technique for accessing the afferent limb and reaching the biliopancreatoenteric anastomosis depends on the postoperative reconstruction type; therefore, a review of the operative records is the first step.
 The challenges associated with this step include limited endoscopic maneuverability caused by the angulation of the anastomosis, difficult identification of the entrance of the afferent limb, determination of how to correct endoscopic looping, and management of postoperative adhesion.
 Successful cannulation depends on access to the papilla, availability of endoscopic accessories, adequate expertise of the endoscopist, and effective papillary and therapeutic interventions.
-In this review, we discuss on the advantages, disadvantages, and outcomes of procedures that are suitable in different situations and for different reconstruction types.
-We also discuss emerging the new techniques and their outcomes.
+In this review, we discuss the advantages, disadvantages, and outcomes of procedures that are suitable in different situations and for different reconstruction types.
+We also discuss emerging new techniques and their outcomes.

 First step: Knowledge of reconstruction types for surgically altered anatomy